Yemeni civil war (2014–present): Evacuation of foreign nationals from Yemen

 The Royal Saudi Navy evacuated diplomats and United Nations staff from Aden to Jeddah on 28 March 2015 as the Houthis targeted the city.

 Pakistan dispatched two special PIA flights to evacuate from Aden some 500 stranded Pakistanis on 29 March 2015.
 Several UN staff members and Arab diplomats were also evacuated following the airstrikes.

 The Indian government responded by deploying ships and planes to Yemen to evacuate stranded Indians.
 India began evacuating its citizens from Aden on 2 April by sea.
 An air evacuation of Indian nationals from Sanaa to Djibouti started on 3 April, after the Indian government obtained permission to land two Airbus A320s at the Houthi-controlled airport.
-The Indian Armed Forces carried out rescue operation codenamed Operation Raahat and evacuated more than 4640 overseas Indians in Yemen along with 960 foreign nationals of 41 countries.
+The Indian Armed Forces carried out a rescue operation codenamed Operation Raahat and evacuated more than 4640 overseas Indians in Yemen along with 960 foreign nationals from 41 countries.
 The Sanaa air evacuation ended on 9 April 2015 while the Aden evacuation by sea ended on 11 April 2015.
 The United States did not undertake an evacuation of private U.S. citizens from the country, but some Americans (as well as Europeans) took part in an evacuation organized by the Indian government.

 A Chinese missile frigate docked in Aden on 29 March to evacuate Chinese nationals.
 The ship reportedly deployed soldiers ashore on 2 April to guard the evacuation of civilians from the city.
 Hundreds of Chinese and other foreign nationals were safely evacuated aboard the frigate in the first operation of its kind carried out by the Chinese military.
 The Philippines announced that 240 Filipinos that had grouped in Sanaa were evacuated across the Saudi border to Jizan, before boarding flights to Riyadh and then to Manila.

 The Malaysian government deployed two Royal Malaysian Air Force C-130 aircraft to evacuate their citizens from the safe airports in Djibouti and Dubai.
 From Aden they were recuperated first by sea, and there were many in Hadhramaut Governorate.
 On 15 April, around 600 people were evacuated to Malaysia, also comprising citizens of other Southeast Asian countries such as 85 Indonesians, 9 Cambodians, 3 Thais and 2 Vietnamese.

 The Indonesian Air Force also sent a Boeing 737-400 and a chartered aircraft to evacuate Indonesian citizens.
 Indonesians remained in Tarim, Mukallah, Aden, Sanaa and Hudaydah.

 The Ethiopian Foreign Ministry said it would airlift its citizens out of Yemen if they requested to be evacuated.
 There were reportedly more than 50,000 Ethiopian nationals living and working in Yemen at the outbreak of hostilities.
 More than 3,000 Ethiopians registered to evacuate from Yemen, and as of 17 April, the Ethiopian Foreign Ministry had confirmed 200 evacuees to date.

 Throughout April Russian military forces evacuated more than 1,000 people of various nationalities, including primarily Russian citizens, on at least nine flights to Chkalovsky Airport, a military air base near Moscow.
 In early April around 900 had come from Houthi-controlled Sanaa, and the balance from Aden.

 The UNSC Resolution 2216 was then agreed on 14 April 2015.